aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 keyword: EV Certificate Performance
 ---

-Extended Validation certificates make websites slower and less robust.
+Extended Validation certificates make websites slower and less robust, much more so than 'normal' DV certificates.
 The EV certificate delays the time to secure the connection and more importantly: the reliability of your website now depends on the speed and availability of your Certificate Authority's infrastructure.

 **TL;DR**

-Want just one waterfall chart to know you must not use EV certs?
+- Don't use an EV certificate if you care about the speed and reliability of your site
+- OCSP stapling to the rescue?
+No, that does not help at all
+- OCSP stapling with EV certs is useless || No, OCSP stapling doesn't help with EV certs

+Simply take a look at this WPT waterfall chart:
 Chrome - `www.vodafone.nl` - has OCSP staple - CA is down